Parliamentary constituencies in Greater Manchester: 2010

-Under the Fifth Periodic Review of Westminster constituencies, the Boundary Commission for England decided to reduce the number of seats in Greater Manchester from 28 to 27, leading to significant changes in the city of Salford, where the three constituencies of Eccles, Salford and Worsley were abolished and replaced by the two constituencies of Salford and Eccles, and Worsley and Eccles South.
-Manchester, Blackley was replaced with Blackley and Broughton.
+Under the fifth periodic review of Westminster constituencies, the Boundary Commission for England decided to reduce the number of seats in Greater Manchester from 28 to 27, leading to significant changes in the city of Salford, where the three constituencies of Eccles, Salford, and Worsley were abolished and replaced by the two constituencies of Salford and Eccles, and Worsley and Eccles South.
+Manchester, Blackley was replaced by Blackley and Broughton.